rrvt/KeePassLastPass/README.md

 ## Updates

+### Update 4/11/23

+Update Boost to 1.81 and recompiled Boost.
+Renamed Boost from boost.1.78 to just boost.
+Recompiled KeePass with the new Boost.
+Tested the LastPass import and it seemed fine.
+Did not test exporting from KeePass to LastPass because KeePass remains the backup as yet unused as backup.
+I have used it from time to time as it is sometimes easier than LastPass.

 ### Update 4/8/23

 KeePass checks for updates and 1.41 was announced by KeePass.
 So I downloaded the new version.
 The